Hulbuk Fortress

 Hulbek’s fortunes changed in the 11th century with the fall of the Samanids.
 Khuttal became a buffer state and was pillaged from both sides but particularly by the Karakhanids.
 Hulbek was ravaged and never recovered.

 Hulbuk prospered due to its strategic position, the fertile land surrounding it, and deposits of gold, copper, and salt.
 From the 9th to 12th centuries, It was one of the largest cities in Central Asia.
 It guarded the western entrance of the Pamir Highway and the nearby salt mines of Khoja Mumin.
-Inside of the fortress two palaces were built, the lower palace in the ninth and 10th centuries and the upper in the 11th and 12th centuries.
-However, the citadel collapsed along with the kingdom.
+Inside of the fortress two palaces were built, the lower palace in the ninth and 10th centuries and the upper in the 11th and 12th centuries but the citadel collapsed along with the kingdom.
+Finally, like everything else in Central Asia, Hulbuk was invaded by Mongols and Turkish tribes.
+During the centuries afterward, a new market town, Kulob, was founded nearby.

-Hulbuk was invaded by Mongols and Turkish tribes.
-In the centuries afterward, a new market town, Kulob, was founded nearby.
-The citadel of two square hectares is only the center of a city, which had an inner wall and an outer one of 10km.
+The restored citadel of two square hectares is only the center of a city, which had an inner wall and an outer one of 10 km length.
 The brick walls were originally coated with adobe plaster, and in the room that later became the palace mosque, this plaster was highly decorated with an ornate mihrab.
 In places, it is still possible to see the Kufic script and original paving slabs.
-The Hulbek museum is immediately in front of the fortress, it holds many artifacts excavated from the site.
-Kurbon Shahid is situated on the main road midway between Dangara and Kulob, so it makes a good break stop when driving between Dushanbe and Kulob or between Kulob and Kurgan Teppa.
-If you are traveling by minibus, take one of the main intercity routes.
+The Hulbek museum is immediately in front of the fortress, it holds many artifacts excavated from the site and it is recommended to take a guided tour in order to understand better the story of the fortress, city and the kingdom that ruled this area in the past.